fuzzygroup/blog/_drafts/2019-09-01-finding-your-rhythm-as-a-remote-worker.md

 # You Don't Have Colleagues So Figure Out How to Do Everything Alone

 When you are a remote worker you do have colleagues but when you are the odd man out in the remote wilderness you may find that, ahem, they aren't always helpful.
+Being able and willing to figure things out on your own is a key skill.

 # Gear - You Never Know